 To commemorate her life, Wallingford Town Council commissioned a life size bronze statue of her, funded by an Arts Grant.

 Councillor Steve Beatty who heads-up the project says: “It is fitting that Wallingford has a permanent tribute to Agatha Christie and we hope that the town comes together for a weekend of celebrations”.

-The bronze statue will show the Queen of Crime seated on a bench overlooking the Kine Croft, as if drawing inspiration for her next novel.
+The bronze statue shows the Queen of Crime seated on a bench overlooking the Kine Croft, as if drawing inspiration for her next novel.

 Figurative sculptor Ben Twiston-Davies, who also designed the Agatha Christie sculpture ‘The Book’ in London, sees the statue as a ‘testament to the power of imagination’, and there are many intriguing details to captivate those who pause to sit next to her.

-The bench will be positioned against the backdrop of Wallingford Museum, where visitors will discover a permanent Christie exhibition with corresspondence and pictures from the time she spent living here inconspicuously beside the Thames.
+The bench is positioned against the backdrop of Wallingford Museum, where visitors can discover a permanent Christie exhibition with corresspondence and pictures from the time she spent living here inconspicuously beside the Thames.